-The SEC and county election officials are taking steps to help make polling places as safe as possible for voters and poll managers, including: providing masks, gloves, hand sanitizer, sanitizing wipes, and disposable cotton swabs for making touchscreen selections.
-We will also provide online training when possible and small-group, socially-distanced training when necessary.
+The SEC and county election officials have taken steps during the COVID-19 pandemic to help make polling places as safe as possible for voters and poll managers, including: providing masks, gloves, hand sanitizer, sanitizing wipes, and disposable cotton swabs for making touchscreen selections.
+Online training is provided when possible and small-group, socially-distanced training is provided when necessary.

 Poll Managers (and poll manager's assistants): $60 for attending training + $75 for working on election day = $135 Total